 Rescinding an Email

 To “rescind” an email essentially means to revoke, cancel, or repeal it.
-In the context of email, this term is often used interchangeably with “recall”.
-However, it’s crucial to note that the process and results are the same as recalling an email in Outlook.
+Many people believe that rescinding and recalling emails are the same thing, which is true to a certain degree.
+They have some differences even though the process and results are the same as recalling an email in Outlook.

 When you rescind an email in Outlook, you follow the same steps as when you recall an email.
 The same limitations and conditions also apply.
 If the rescind is successful, the original email will be deleted from the recipient’s inbox, provided the email was unread and the recipient’s email client and server allow for such an action.